Table of Contents

 - Why They Are Here

-- Example: Let’s say you are designing a product page.
-Of course, the primary goal on this page is for the user to add the product to the cart.
+Example: Let’s say you are designing a product page.
+The primary goal on this page is for the user to add the product to the cart.
 However, you might also put a high priority on cross-selling products if your product lines generate lower revenue.
 In this case, a prominent element displaying “your recently viewed products” or “customers also bought” might add a boost to your average order value and make your website more profitable.

-- Similar to tone, your style should match your relationship to your audience.
-With most B2C stores, there is room to be a little more creative in your style.
-Depending on the nature of your products or service, you can gauge how silly or witty or generic you need to be.
+Similar to tone, your style should match your relationship to your audience.
+With most B2C stores, there is room to be more creative in your style.
+Depending on the nature of your products or services, you can gauge how silly, witty, or generic you need to be.

-- Usually each page on a business website exists in order to guide the user toward an action.
-For a homepage, it’s to guide them toward categories on the website.
+Usually each page on a business website exists in order to guide the user to complete an action.
+For a homepage, it’s often to guide them to categories on the website.
 For categories, it’s to guide them toward a product or service.
 On a product page, it’s to guide the user to add to cart.
 We call this “the conversion funnel.”
 Each step toward the end goal is part of the funnel, and each step is usually represented by a singular page.

 Style, Color & Size

-- Your primary tools in presenting a CTA either as primary or tertiary is using style, color, and size.
+Your primary tools in presenting a CTA either as primary or secondary is using style, color, and size.

-- Trust language gives a user some scope of your expertise.
-Oftentimes it involves using numbers either to rank your business qualification or show the scope of your business.
+Trust language gives a user some scope of your expertise.
+Oftentimes, it involves using numbers either to rank your business qualification or to show the scope of your business.

 - “30 years of trusted service”